A look at what provinces and territories have said about COVID-19 vaccine plans

 The federal government says the largest mass immunization effort in Canadian history could begin as early as next week.
 Prime Minister Justin Trudeau says Ottawa expects to receive up to 249,000 doses of the COVID-19 vaccine developed by pharmaceutical giant Pfizer and German partner BioNTech.
-Its approval is said to be imminent.
+Health Canada has approved its use.
 The second vaccine in line for approval in Canada is from Moderna.
 The Canadian military will have a role to play in vaccine distribution.
 Various provinces have started spelling out their plans as well.
 Here’s a look at what they’ve said so far:

 —